MODIFIED CO2 TOLERANCE TEST

 6. RECORD YOUR TIME

-THE EXHALE CONTROL TIPS
+BREATH CONTROL TIPS

 Hold your palm approx. 6 inches from your mouth and blow just barely enough to feel the stream of air on the palm of your hand.